Dovavivavi/employee-management-java/README.md

 # employee-management-java

-employee managment webapp created in Java Spring Boot using:
+Employee manager web mwc created in Spring Boot
->Hibernate
->Spring Security
+>using: Hibernate, Thymeleaf and MariaDB